 Amb.
 Aldona Wos, M.D.

-Ambassador Aldona Wos, Ph.D. was born in Warsaw, Poland.
+Ambassador Aldona Woś, M.D. was born in Warsaw, Poland.
 Her father, Paul Zenon Wos, survived Flossenburg Concentration Camp and her mother, Wanda Krystyna Wos, survived Nazi Germany’s child slave labor.
 Mr. Wos received many distinguished awards, including the “Righteous Among the Nations” medal from Yad Vashem.
 Dr. Wos earned her medical degree at the Warsaw Medical Academy and completed her internship and residency in internal medicine with a fellowship in pulmonary medicine in New York City.
 Her career as a doctor included private practice, corporate medicine, clinical care, teaching, and consulting for both hospitals and private industry.

-In 2002 and 2004, President George W. Bush appointed Wos to the United States Holocaust Memorial Council and in 2004, President Bush appointed her as the United States Ambassador to the Republic of Estonia.
-During her tour, she focused on winning the hearts and minds of the next generation of Estonian leaders, Russian integration, and HIV/AIDS prevention.
-For her service, Wos was awarded the Order of the Cross of Terra Mariana 1st Class by the President of Estonia, the Distinguished Service Cross of the Estonian Defense Forces, and the Cross of Merit of the Estonian National Police Board.
-Upon her return home, Wos continued serving others in her philanthropic endeavors.
+In 2002 and 2004, President George W. Bush appointed Ambassador Woś to the US Holocaust Memorial Council.
+In 2004, she was appointed as the U.S. Ambassador to the Republic of Estonia.
+During her tour she focused on winning the hearts and minds of the next generation of Estonian leaders, Russian integration, HIV and AIDS prevention, and the preservation of Estonian culture.
+For her service, Ambassador Woś was awarded the Order of the Cross of TerraMariana 1st Class by the President of the Republic of Estonia, the Distinguished Service Cross of the Estonian Defense Forces, and the Cross of Merit of the Estonian NationalPoliceBoard.
 In 2007, she received the Commander’s Cross of the Order of Merit of the Republic of Poland.
-In 2008, she was presented the Ellis Island Medal of Honor and in 2010, she was invested in the Sovereign Order of Malta.
-In 2012, she served on The University of North Carolina Board of Governors.
+In 2008, she was presented with the Ellis Island Medal of Honor.
+She was invested in the Sovereign Order of Malta in 2010.